Winter is on the way out.

 It can be a challenge to lower our stress levels but there are several things we can do that act as effective “cleaners” for stress.
 Doing one or more of these each month will definitely help lower your stress and, will improve your overall mental and physical health.

-- First thing in the morning as you plant your feet on the floor, take 3 deep breathes.
+- First thing in the morning as you plant your feet on the floor, take 3 deep breaths.
 Cleansing your lungs will help you start your day faster and more alert.

 - Give yourself a “breathing break”.
 Set 1 minute aside every hour to breathe deeply for one full minute.
 This not only helps you clear your head, but it’s a practice that will give you more energy throughout the day.
 You can do this sitting or standing.
 If you choose to stand, take advantage and give your body a quick stretch as well.